milorad-co/mica/README.md

 Download one of the releases - the .zip is for Windows, .AppImage for Debian-based Linux.<br>
 If you are on Windows, you should unzip the .zip, then run GUMP.exe.
 If you are on Linux, you can run the .AppImage without any setup.
 # Known Issues (Stable, latest version)
-On the Linux version, files are saved as `FILENAME[newline].EXTENSION`, and GUMP attempts to load them as `FILENAME.EXTENSION[newline]`, preventing GUMP from finding them.
+1. On the Linux version, files are saved as `FILENAME[newline].EXTENSION`, and GUMP attempts to load them as `FILENAME.EXTENSION[newline]`, preventing GUMP from finding them.
+2. All files are saved with the .mif file extension.
+They are still actually pngs, they just look like mifs.